 When an individual security ceases to be re-used, there is no need to include its ISIN and a zero value in the subsequent re-use report, as the new report will automatically overwrite all the data fields of the previous report held by the trade repository.
 However, if re-use ceases entirely, this approach cannot be followed, as trade repositories will then assume that the previous report still describes the state of re-use.
 In such a case, it is recommended that parties submit a "token zero report" to indicate to the trade repository that re-use has ceased completely.
-It is recommended that this token zero report should be limited to the trade repository collateral fields:
+It is recommended that this token zero report should be limited to five collateral fields:

-- Table 4, field 6, Type of Collateral Component = CASH - Table 4, field 8, Value of Reused Collateral 11, Reinvestment Rate = [0] - Table 4, field 1012, Type of Reinvested Cash Investment = OTHR - Table 4, field 13, Re-invested Cash Amount = [0] - Table 4, field 14, Reused CollateralCash Currency = [EUR]
+- Table 4, field 6, Type of Collateral Component = CASH - Table 4, field 11, Reinvestment Rate = [0] - Table 4, field 12, Type of Reinvested Cash Investment = OTHR - Table 4, field 13, Re-invested Cash Amount = [0] - Table 4, field 14, Reused Cash Currency = [EUR]